-16. Miami Dolphins, 9: Larry Csonka, Nick Buoniconti, Bob Griese, Jim Langer, Larry Little, Paul Warfield, Dan Marino, Dwight Stephenson and Don Shula (coach).
+16. Miami Dolphins, 10: Larry Csonka, Nick Buoniconti, Bob Griese, Jim Langer, Larry Little, Paul Warfield, Dan Marino, Dwight Stephenson, Jason Taylor and Don Shula (coach).

 In spite of everything that happened in his career, Ricky Williams rushed for over 10,000 yards.
-He becomes eligible next year, but I doubt he'll ever get in.
+He is now eligible, but I doubt he'll ever get in.
 If he does, he would qualify only as a Dolphin, not as a Saint.

 Chicago Cardinals, 9: Jimmy Conzelman, Paddy Driscoll, Guy Chamberlin, Ernie Nevers, Walt Kiesling, Charley Trippi, Ollie Matson, Dick "Night Train" Lane, Charles Bidwill (owner).
 Conzelman, Driscoll and Kiesling were also head coaches for the Cards.
 Counting all their cities, despite having been around for nearly a century, the Cards have only 14 Hall-of-Famers.

-17. San Diego Chargers, 8: Ron Mix, Lance Alworth, Fred Dean, Dan Fouts, Charlie Joiner, Ron Kellen Winslow, Junior Seau, Sid Gillman (coach).
-LaDainian Tomlinson becomes eligible next year.
+San Diego Chargers, 9: Ron Mix, Lance Alworth, Fred Dean, Dan Fouts, Charlie Joiner, Ron Kellen Winslow, Junior Seau, LaDainian Tomlinson, Sid Gillman (coach).

-Cases could also be made for Jim Nance, Jim Hunt, Steve Nelson, Julius Adams and Irving Fryar.
+Cases could also be made for Jim Nance, Jim Hunt, Steve Nelson, Julius Adams, Irving Fryar, Drew Bledsoe and Tedy Bruschi, all eligible.
 Seau becomes the 1st player of the Bill Belichick Super Bowl teams to get in.
-Tedy Bruschi is now eligible, and is in the College Football Hall of Fame.

 Canton Bulldogs, 6: Jim Thorpe, Guy Chamberlin, Joe Guyon, Pete Henry, William "Link" Lyman, Earl "Greasy" Neale.

-20. Denver Broncos, 5: Willie Brown, Floyd Little, John Elway, Shannon Sharpe, Gary Zimmerman.
+19. Denver Broncos, 6: Willie Brown, Floyd Little, John Elway, Shannon Sharpe, Gary Zimmerman, Terrell Davis.
 Longtime owner Pat Bowlen and 3-time AFC Champion coach Dan Reeves have never been elected, but should be.
 So should Randy Gradishar, Steve Atwater and Mark Schlereth, although, because of how many feathers he ruffled, I don't think you'll ever see Bill Romanowski get in.
-Peyton Manning, of course, is still active, at least for 1 more day.
+Peyton Manning becomes eligible in 2021.

-21. Indianapolis Colts, 5: Eric Dickerson, Marshall Faulk, Marvin Harrison, Tony Dungy (coach), Bill Polian (executive).
+20. Indianapolis Colts, 5: Eric Dickerson, Marshall Faulk, Marvin Harrison, Tony Dungy (coach), Bill Polian (executive).
 Marvin Harrison and Edgerrin James are now eligible.
-Peyton Manning, of course, is still active, at least for 1 more day.
+Peyton Manning becomes eligible in 2021.

 St. Louis Cardinals, 4: Larry Wilson, Dan Dierdorf, Jackie Smith, Roger Wehrli.
 Dierdorf has also been elected as a broadcaster, although not specifically with the Cardinals.
 Ottis Anderson should be elected as a Cardinal, although he achieved his greatest moment as a Giant.

-24. Seattle Seahawks, 3: Steve Largent, Cortez Kennedy, Walter Jones.
+22. Seattle Seahawks, 4: Steve Largent, Kenny Easley, Cortez Kennedy, Walter Jones.
 Rickey Watters is eligible, and while he only played 3 seasons each with the 49ers and Eagles, he played 4 with the Hawks, so if he goes in, he would qualify only for them.